 Training, qualifications & experience

-I am Psychodynamically-trained counsellor and have worked with clients with depression, issues with self-esteem and anxiety, relationship and/or sexual issues, bereavement, loneliness, panic disorder, separation and divorce, Borderline Personality Disorder (BPD) and Psychosis.
+I am Psychodynamically-trained counsellor and regularly work with clients with depression, issues with self-esteem, anxiety, relationship and/or sexual issues, bereavement, loneliness, panic disorder, separation and divorce, Borderline Personality Disorder (BPD) and Psychosis.

 British Association for Counselling & Psychotherapy